emqx/emqx-docs/en_US/deploy/install-rhel-ce.md

-# Install EMQX Open Source on CentOS/RHEL
+# Install EMQX on CentOS/RHEL

 This page guides you on installing and starting the EMQX Open Source edition on CentOS/RHEL system.